trshinde/web-application/README.md

 last 20-30 years based on some factors like: Electricuty, Population, Education, Economy, Communication, Gender etc.
 Using tableau public for visualizations, we created dashboards for each of these above mentioned factors.

-Tools and Technolgies used:
+Tools,Technolgies and skills used:
 1) HTML5, CSS3, JavaScript,
 2) Jade template,
 3) Mongoose for MongoDB database,
 4) NodeJS, Express
 5) jQuery library,
+6) Tableau Public and D3 charts for data visualization,
+7) Tooltip property to hover interactive world map.
-6) Editor used: Eclipse
+8) Editor used: Eclipse

                                                         Features